 - butter that is too warm will make it impossible to incorporate air if you are using the creaming method to combine butter and sugar until light and fluffy.
 Less air will mean a denser cake.

 - butter that is too cold will interfere with the creaming method.
-The butter isn't soft enough to combine smoothly into the batter.
+The butter isn't soft enough to incorporate smoothly into the batter.
 Cold butter may lead to pockets of butter in your batter, causing holes, textural defects, and fat pockets where butter melted.

 Ways to soften butter